measurestack/measure-stack/docs/README.md

 ## 🎯 Quick Overview

-Measure.js is a privacy-focused web analytics solution that provides:
+measureStack is a privacy-focused web analytics solution that provides:

 - **Fully under your control**: Deploy in your own cloud environment, fully own your data, customize as needed
 - **Privacy Compliant**: Built with GDPR compliance in mind, Consent awart, cookie and cookie-less mode, with privacy friendly hash salt rotation